Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-There are a variety of things to look over in an home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous concerns you should look for when conducting an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Do you think the heating system has enough capacity?

-The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch now and schedule your rental property house evaluation.
+The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling can have a significant impact for landlords and property managers.
+For expert advice, call today and book your rental properties home assessment.

 home assessments for rental properties